ChrisDietrich405/CG.Shop/README.md

 1. Clone project (in terminal add `git clone https://github.com/ChrisDietrich405/GC.Shop`)
 2. Install dependencies (in terminal run `npm install`)
 3. Run project (in terminal run `npm start`)
-4. In order to run the fake backend server, run the command `npm run users-server` on a second terminal
+4. In order to run the fake backend server, run the command `firebase emulators:start --only functions` on a second terminal
 5. In order to log in use the information from the `users.json` file which is inside the `src` folder

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ## Screenshots